varaslaw/AISingersCoverGen/README.md

 ## Update AICoverGen to latest version

-Install and pull any new requirements and changes by opening a command line window in the `AICoverGen` directory and running the following commands.
+Install and pull any new requirements and changes by opening a command line window in the `AISingersCoverGen` directory and running the following commands.

 ```
 pip install -r requirements.txt
 git pull
 ```

-For colab users, simply click `Runtime` in the top navigation bar of the colab notebook and `Disconnect and delete runtime` in the dropdown menu.
+For Colab users, simply click `Runtime` in the top navigation bar of the colab notebook and `Disconnect and delete runtime` in the dropdown menu.
-Then follow the instructions in the notebook to run the webui.
+Then follow the instructions in the notebook to run the WebUI.

 ## Download the latest files as a zip